starcoinorg/starcoin-cookbook/docs/03-move/07-interacting-with-the-contract.md

-# Interactiong with the contract by CLI
+# Interacting with the contract by CLI

 This article guides you on how to interact with the contract.